lucocozz/Argus/docs/en/guide/subcommands.md

 ## Implementing Subcommands

-To implement subcommands in cargs, you need to:
+To implement subcommands in argus, you need to:

 1. Define options for each subcommand
 2. Define actions for each subcommand